About the Test

 Can I take the test at home?

 A progesterone test can be taken at home with a saliva test kit.
+Alternatively, you can have a blood sample collected in-person at a LabCorp facility.

 How much does the test cost?